jannvck/rdfp/README.md

 Special classes exist to store matched elements in a SQL database by using the [H2](http://www.h2database.com/html/main.html) database.
 These classes are useful when dealing with RDF streams.
-They classes can be used for general storage and are, by modular design, not dependent on the rest of the rdfp code.
+They can be used for general storage and are, by modular design, not dependent on the rest of the rdfp code.
 Implemenatations are available for string keys and values.
  - ```PersistentMap```, Map[K, V] simple key-value SQL storage of arbitrary serializable objects.